-- · the ownership of the business (for example new partners or directors are appointed or resign) - the name(s) of the business (a change to either the trading or registered name(s)) - · the names of anyone listed on the Authority for the account or who holds a position of authority to represent the business e.g. a director
+· the ownership of the business (for example new partners or directors are appointed or resign)

-- the entity type of your business (for example the business changes from a partnership to a limited company) - the purpose the account will be used for - · the nature of your business or trade (for example the business moves into a new sector, or in the case of a limited company, your Standard Industrial Classification (SIC) code changes at Companies House) - · the main jurisdiction in which you operate - your Professional body membership (for example, any change by a solicitor with their Law Society or Regulation Authority) - the personal or business contact details such as your address (both trading and registered addresses), phone number (including mobile) or email address - anything else related to your business or the individuals listed on the Authority for the account.
+- the name(s) of the business (a change to either the trading or registered name(s)) - · the names of anyone listed on the Authority for the account or who holds a position of authority to represent the business e.g. a director - the entity type of your business (for example the business changes from a partnership to a limited company) - · the purpose the account will be used for - · the nature of your business or trade (for example the business moves into a new sector, or in the case of a limited company, your Standard Industrial Classification (SIC) code changes at Companies House) - · the main jurisdiction in which you operate - · your Professional body membership (for example, any change by a solicitor with their Law Society or Regulation Authority) - the personal or business contact details such as your address (both trading and registered addresses), phone number (including mobile) or

+- email address, including the contact details for any additional card holders - anything else related to your business or the individuals listed on the Authority for the account.